 Categories of Students in CBSE Class 12 – Streams, Specializations & Options

-The Central Board of Secondary Education provides education to various categories of students in the CBSE.
-The board conducts exams based on the student results and categorises accordingly.
-The main categories of students in CBSE include regular, private, essential repeat, etc.
+The Central Board of Secondary Education provides education to various categories of students studying in CBSE-affiliated schools.
+The board conducts exams based on the students' results and categorises them accordingly.
+The main categories of students in CBSE include regular, private, essential repeat, compartment, and improvement performance.

 Categories of Students in CBSE